angelandy1909/skill-assessment-agent/README.md

 - This project is deployed on Hugging Face Spaces using Streamlit.
 - The app file in this repository is `app.py`.
 - The same codebase is used for the Hugging Face deployment.
-- The app now includes more detailed explanations for scoring, skill gaps, and role analysis.
+- The app includes detailed explanations for scoring, skill gaps, and role analysis.
-- The learning plan now includes curated free and paid courses for missing skills.
+- The learning plan includes curated free and paid courses for missing skills.
 - Groq JSON mode is used to ensure valid JSON outputs for structured sections.